AdobeDocs/dynamic-media-classic.en/help/using/testing-assets-making-them-public.md

 1. Check whether assets are visible from within your corporate network.

-   From within the corporate network identified by the previously defined IP address range, the staging version of the website displays all images, whether marked for publish or not.
-As such, you can test without accidentally making images available before preview approval or product launch.
+   From within the corporate network identified by the previously defined IP address range, the staging version of the website displays all images, whether marked for publishing or not.
+Therefore, you can test without accidentally making images available before preview approval or product launch.

-   Confirm that the public version of your site shows published assets as previously experienced with Adobe Dynamic Media Classic.
+   Confirm that the public version of your site shows published assets as previously observed with Adobe Dynamic Media Classic.

-1. From outside your corporate network, verify that nonpublished assets (that is, unmarked for publishment) are protected from third-party access.
+1. From outside your corporate network, verify that unpublished assets (that is, unmarked for publishing) are protected from third-party access.

-   Access your network from outside (such as from your home computer or over a 3G connection), then verify that the public version of the site shows all published assets but none of the unpublished content.
+   Access your network from outside, and then verify that the public version of the site shows all published assets but no unpublished content.

-   Confirm that the staging version does not show any asset because you are accessing the Secure Testing service from an unapproved IP address.
+   Confirm that the staging version does not show any assets because you are accessing the Secure Testing service from an unapproved IP address.